 Starbucks Frappuccino Bottled Version

-This clones Starbucks "Low-fat Creamy Blend of Coffee and Milk" that you find in 9 1/2-ounce bottles just about everywhere.
-Those drinks will set you back at least a buck each, but this Top Secret Recipes version costs a mere fraction of that.
+This clones Starbucks "Low-fat Creamy Blend of Coffee and Milk" that you find in the 9 1/2-ounce bottles in most stores.
+Those little suckers will set you back at least a buck, but this Top Secret Recipes version costs a mere fraction of that.
 The recipe requires espresso, but don't worry if you don't have an espresso machine.
-Check out the Tidbits below for a way to clone extra strong coffee with a standard drip machine and ground coffee.
+Check out the Tidbits below for a way to clone espresso with a standard drip machine and ground coffee.

 - 1/2 cup fresh espresso, chilled